 Study Procedures

-Data were collected as part of the NIRUDAK study, a prospective cohort study of patients over five years presenting with diarrhea to the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b) Dhaka Hospital in Bangladesh between March 2019 and March 2020 (1). atients were screened for participation in the study upon arrival to the hospital. nurses independently assessed patients for symptoms of dehydration on arrival and continued to collect and record patient weight and amount of fluid administered until the patients were discharged. atient were The true dehydration status (percent dehydration) was determined based on the patient’s weight at the time of admission to the hospital and their “post-illness” weight at the time of discharge from the hospital.
+Data were collected as part of the NIRUDAK study, a prospective cohort study of patients over five years presenting with acute diarrhea to the International Centre for Diarrhoeal Disease Research, Bangladesh (icddr,b) Dhaka Hospital in Bangladesh between March 2019 and March 2020 (1).
+All patients admitted to Dhaka Hospital’s Emergency Ward were screened and randomly selected for participation in the study upon arrival to the hospital.
+Selected patients were excluded if they met the following criteria: diarrhea lasting more than seven days, having fewer than three loose stools in the past 24 hours, and having a definitive diagnosis other than acute gastroenteritis.
+Previously enrolled patients were also excluded from the study.
+Upon consent, two research nurses independently assessed patients for symptoms of dehydration on arrival and continued to collect and record patient weight and amount of fluid administered every four hours until the patients were discharged.
+All patients were managed according to icddr,b’s hospital protocols, which follow WHO’s IMAI and Integrated Management of Childhood Illness (IMCI) guidelines.
+Percent weight change with rehydration was used as the criterion standard for percent dehydration, which has been the standard method for assessing percent dehydration in patients over five years of age by several studies.
+Percent dehydration was calculated using the following formula:

+Percent dehydration = 100%*[(Post-illness weight – admission weight)/Post-illness weight]

+The two highest consecutive weight measurements that differed by less than 2% were averaged to determine a patient’s stable weight, which was used as their post-illness weight.
+For those who did not reach a stable weight prior to discharge, their return weight was used as their post-illness weight.
+Based on international guidelines developed by WHO and the United States Center for Disease Control, patients with a percent dehydration >9% were categorized as having severe dehydration, 3-9% as some dehydration, and <3% as no dehydration.

+Ethical approval was obtained from icddr,b’s Ethical Review Committee and Rhode Island Hospital’s Institutional Review Board.

+The true dehydration status (percent dehydration) was determined based on the patient’s weight at the time of admission to the hospital and their “post-illness” weight at the time of discharge from the hospital.
 Calculated percent dehydration was stratified into three categories of dehydration severity — no, some, and severe — based on current standards in the literature (5–7).
 The WHO algorithm and NIRUDAK model both attempt to predict patients’ true dehydration status by classifying patients into one of three predicted categories of dehydration severity — no, some, or severe — analogous to the true dehydration categories of dehydration severity.

 Data Analysis